NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 # Setting A Default Profile

 A default profile must be defined at all times.
-Any #DW line that does not specify a profile will use default profile.
+Any #DW line that does not specify a profile will use the default profile.
 If a default profile is not defined, then any new workflows will be rejected.
 If more than one profile is marked as default then any new workflows will be rejected.

 To query existing profiles